toa-io/comq/readme.md

 ## Pipelines

-Payloads for Requests and Events can be passed as a readable stream in [object mode](https://nodejs.org/api/stream.html#object-mode), enabling the handling of large amounts of data with the benefits of RabbitMQ back pressure and flow control.
+Payloads for Requests, Events and Tasks can be passed as a readable stream in [object mode](https://nodejs.org/api/stream.html#object-mode), enabling the handling of large amounts of data with the benefits of RabbitMQ back pressure and flow control.